 This blog is for the sweet, the sour, and all that’s in between.
-Whether it’s tackling stigmas or obsessing over one of my guilty pleasures, Inside the Kandi Dish is for folks in pursuit of anti-racism education, mental health advocacy, self-love, wanderlust, and good stories.
+Whether it’s tackling stigmas or obsessing over one of my guilty pleasures, Inside the Kandi Dish is for folks in pursuit of anti-racism education, mental health advocacy, art, self-love, wanderlust, and good stories.
 So welcome!

 My name is Kandise, and I’m a 23-year-old recent college graduate (eek!) of Northwestern University where I studied Creative Writing and Voice/Opera.
 This past fall, I studied abroad in Milan as an IES Abroad Blog and Social Media Correspondent so be sure to check out my posts!
 I was born and raised in Long Beach, California (Home of the Almighty Snoop Dogg).
 Like a stereotypical southern Californian, I find ways to eat avocados with every meal, and my ideal winter coat is a sweater cardigan.
 But since leaving for college in Evanston, IL, I’ve had to make some accommodations (getting a real winter coat being at the top of the list).
 I try to eat healthy wherever I am and love discovering new coffee shops and tea rooms.
 I find great joy cooking for myself and others, but if In-n-Out is an option, I will gladly wait 45 minutes for a Double-Double with Animal Style fries.